-Wood oil is used as a way to finish wood.
-It will help protect the wood and bring out the wood’s natural character, but it should not be confused with varnish.
+Oil is probably the best finish for wood carvings.
+Wood oil typically gives the wood a shiny and protective coating.
+It helps protect the wood and bring out its natural character, but it should not be confused with varnish.
 The two are different.
 Wood oils are easy to apply and also easy to maintain.

 The first type that we will look at is Danish oil.
-It has a resilient finish, and it is usually used on cricket bats to provide protection and durability.
+Danish oil has a more refined and rich finish that is neither glossy nor slippery.
+It has a resilient finish and is usually used on cricket bats to provide protection and durability.
 The finish also helps protect the wood from water damage.
-Danish oil has a more refined and rich finish to it which is neither glossy nor slippery.

-It can be made from tung oil or polymerized linseed oil, which is then mixed with solvents.
+It can be made from tung oil or polymerized linseed oil mixed with solvents.
 The eventual look of the wood is deep and has character when you use danish oil.
 You will only need a small amount to cover an area.
-To apply it, use a brush or a soft cloth so that you can adequately coat the area.
+To apply it, use a brush or a soft cloth to coat the area adequately.
 When you are sure it is properly coated, wipe away the excess oil.

 Danish oil does not have specific ingredients.
-It is important to make sure that you read up on the ingredients in the oil by a particular manufacturer to make sure that it works for the wood that you would want to use it on.
+It is essential to make sure that you read up on the ingredients in the oil by a particular manufacturer to make sure that it works for the wood that you want to use it on.

 Another type of oil that you can use is teak oil.
-It is a combination of different oils and is not an entirely natural wood oil.
-It can penetrate the wood deeply and also bring out the true look of the wood.
-It’s a good choice for wood with a natural look that you may want to show off, such as teak, rosewood, pine, and mahogany, amongst many others.
+It combines different oils and is not an entirely natural wood oil.
+It can penetrate the wood deeply and also bring out the authentic look of the wood.
+It’s a good choice for timber with natural regard that you may want to show off, such as teak, rosewood, pine, and mahogany, amongst many others.

-Teak oil is water and UV-resistant, which means that it works well for outdoor furniture that needs protection from weather elements.
-Applying teak oil uses a soft brush or cloth and applies a generous amount of oil to the wood.
+Teak oil is water and UV-resistant, which works well for outdoor furniture that needs protection from weather elements.
+Applying teak oil, use a soft brush or cloth and applies a generous amount of oil to the wood.
 Allow it to dry.
 This should take about 15 minutes.
 Then apply a second coat.
 The many coats of oil are so that the oil is absorbed into the wood.

-This is one of the most common oils that you will find on the market for wood carvings.
+This is one of the most common oils on the market for wood carvings.
 It is often used for indoor carvings or furniture.
 There are different types of linseed oil.
 Boiled linseed oil will take about 12 hours or a day to dry after application.
-Standard linseed, on the other hand, will take many days to dry.
+On the other hand, standard linseed will take many days to dry.

-This oil is extracted from tung trees.
+Tung oil is extracted from tung trees.
 It’s a natural oil commonly used for wood carvings and furnishings.
-The great thing about this oil is that it is non-toxic and safe to use.
+The great thing about this oil is that it is non-toxic and safe.
 It is eco-friendly.
 Also, it won’t change the natural look of the wood but rather enhance it.
 After application, the wood will have a soft look, with a golden hint of color.